Software Development Automation: Actions, Skills, Costs

 Automation in software development is a way to minimize errors during the software development process, make it faster and more cost-efficient, and improve team collaboration and productivity.

-The most popular SDLC automation practices are low-code development, test automation, and CI/CD implementation.
+ScienceSoft offers comprehensive services around the most popular SDLC automation practices - low-code development, test automation, and CI/CD implementation.

 From 2 weeks to 1-3 months to build an app using low-code platforms.